Fortune-Adekogbe/30-Days-of-ML/Day-9/Chess-Endgame.md

 Robert C. Holte, Liane Acker, and Bruce W. Porter (1989), "Concept Learning and the Problem of Small Disjuncts", Proceedings of IJCAI.
 Also available as technical report AI89-106, Computer Sciences Department, University of Texas at Austin, Austin, Texas 78712.
 Relevant Information: The dataset format is described below.
 Note: the format of this database was modified on 2/26/90 to conform with the format of all the other databases in the UCI repository of machine learning databases.

-Number of Instances: 3196 total
+# Number of Instances:

+3196 total

-Number of Attributes: 36
+# Number of Attributes:
+36

+# Target Summary:

-Attribute Summaries: Classes (2): -- White-can-win ("won") and White-cannot-win ("nowin").
+Classes (2): -- White-can-win ("won") and White-cannot-win ("nowin").

+# Class Distribution:

-Class Distribution: In 1669 of the positions (52%), White can win.
+In 1669 of the positions (52%), White can win.
 In 1527 of the positions (48%), White cannot win.
 The format for instances in this database is a sequence of 37 attribute values.
 Each instance is a board-descriptions for this chess endgame.
 The first 36 attributes describe the board.
 The last (37th) attribute is the classification: "win" or "nowin".
 There are 0 missing values.
 A typical board-description is

 f,f,f,f,f,f,f,f,f,f,f,f,l,f,n,f,f,t,f,f,f,f,f,f,f,t,f,f,f,f,f,f,f,t,t,n,won